At Greenlands all children, including SEND and disadvantaged, learn a variety of concepts and themes through studying a variety of aspects of art.

 - know about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.

 Children explore and compare the disciplines of drawing, painting and sculpture.
-They investigate a significant artist for each, , and explore significant pieces of their art work.
+They investigate a range of artists , and explore significant pieces of their art work.
 They continue to build on the skills and knowledge that were acquired in EYFS and develop techniques to show texture when drawing and painting.
 They use malleable materials when sculpting, explore a range of manipulating techniques and are encouraged to discuss why these techniques have been used.

 Children explore and compare the disciplines of drawing, painting and sculpture.
-They investigate a significant artist for each, and explore significant pieces of their art work.
-They develop their skills and knowledge by learning how to use hatching and cross hatching and how to create tints and shades.
+They store their ideas and rehearse skills in their sketch books.
+They investigate a range of artists, and explore significant pieces of their art work.
+They develop their skills and control with a range of drawing materials.
 They experiment with different brushes, different brushstrokes, and other painting tools.
-Children use a variety of natural materials to create a sculpture and they are encouraged to discuss the reasoning behind their choice and combinations of materials.
+Children use a range of materials to create sculptures, weaving and printmaking.

 Key Stage Two